Carbon neutrality/climate change action

 Calculation formula ※3

-1,101 Boiler coal consumption before the introduction of ULTY-V plus at the customer's site (t coal /year) x Coal reduction rate due to the introduction of ULTY-V plus x Emission coefficient during coal combustion (t-CO2/t coal) x Service life (years) x Our equity ratio (%)
+1,207 Boiler fuel consumption (t/year) before the customer installed ULTY-V plus AT x fuel reduction rate due to the installation of ULTY-V plus AT x unit calorific value of fuel (GJ/t) x emission coefficient during fuel combustion (t-CO₂/GJ) x useful life (years) x our equity ratio (%)

 • A quantification of the contribution to CO₂ emission reductions achieved by providing products and services that contribute to CO₂ reductions compared to providing conventional products and services.